6 - TIME NATIONAL Championship

 The franchise changed its name to the Vernon Blades for the start of the 1962-63 season.
 They would remain the Vernon Blades through till the end of the 1966-67 season.

-Bill Brown
+Owner - Bill Brown

 Vernon Blades Logo 1963-64

+Side Note: Up untill this point, in franchise history, the club never had a winning season.
 As there were between three and four teams, in the league, every team made the playoffs during these years.

-Vernon Minor Hockey Association
+Owners - Vernon Minor Hockey Association

 Vernon Blades Logo 1963-64

 In 1966 Dave McKay, Vern Dye, Ernie Kowal and a group(Who?) of fifteen other local business men purchase the Vernon Blades from Bill Brown at a cost of $300.00 each.
-This group of men would hand over ownership of the club to Vernon Minor Hockey Association but, they would still manage it.
+This group of men would hand over ownership of the club to the Vernon Minor Hockey Association but, they would still manage it.

 Top